-‘Bad news ever since’: After eviction, the struggle to find a new home
+After eviction, the struggle to find a new home despite ‘a modern-day scarlet letter’

 ‘The clock is ticking’: Eviction crisis still looms without federal rent relief, advocates and local authorities say

-Andrea, 37, a U.S. Navy veteran and single mother, recently felt the aftershocks of an eviction that she thought had been settled.
+A 37-year-old U.S. Navy veteran and single mother recently felt the aftershocks of an eviction that she thought had been settled.

 In 2014, she moved into an apartment in Southeast Washington as part of a program for former members of the military.
 The rent was set at 30 percent of her income, which at the time included court-ordered child support payment’s from her daughter’s father.

-Those payments, however, came infrequently, said Andrea, who asked that her last name not be used because she is petitioning the court to seal her eviction records.
+Those payments, however, came infrequently, said she said, who asked that her name not be used because she is petitioning the court to seal her eviction records.
 In 2018, she asked for her rent to be lowered based on that loss of steady income.
 She was told the landlord needed proof of six consecutive months of missed child support to lower the cost.

 “Then he might go three months without paying and then pay the fourth month and mess me up,” she explained.
 “I never went a month then without paying something, but I paid what I could pay.”

-In August 2018, the landlord filed for eviction, claiming Andrea owed nearly $1,300.
-But in court, Andrea worked out a payment plan and received rental assistance, paying off her debt and remaining in the unit.
+In August 2018, the landlord filed for eviction, claiming she owed nearly $1,300.
+But in court, the mother worked out a payment plan and received rental assistance, paying off her debt and remaining in the unit.
 The eviction didn’t come up again until last year, when she and her 15-year-old daughter applied to move into a new place.
-The application was denied at first; the landlord eventually accepted Andrea’s application after learning her debt had been paid off.
+The application was denied at first; the landlord eventually accepted her application after learning the debt had been paid off.

 “It’s frustrating because it was two years ago,” she said.
 “It makes you feel like you are in a trap and you can’t get out.
 The balance is zero, so why are you keeping this on my credit report?”

-Ebony, 31, came home to the apartment she had been living in since 2014 in Southeast Washington to find an eviction notice on the door in May 2019.
+A 31-year-old Washington woman was less lucky.
+She came home to the apartment she had been living in since 2014 in to find an eviction notice on the door in May 2019.
 She had been fighting with the landlord for years over repairs and noise complaints.
 She didn’t bother to contest the removal and moved in with a relative.

-At the same time, Ebony, who also asked that her full name not be used because of a current family court case, was working with the D.C.
+At the same time, the woman, who also asked that her full name not be used because of a current family court case, was working with the D.C.
 Child and Family Services Agency to get back full custody of her two sons, who were living with family.
 In November, she found a new apartment and brought along her two boys to the office to sign the lease.
 But the agent had bad news.

 “He said they ran my name in the system and now they were taking back the approval,” she said.
 “I never knew that eviction goes on your record.
 I never knew that it decreases the chances that you can find another apartment.”

 Her children — 9 and 11 — remain with family.
-Ebony is living in a shelter.
+The woman is now living in a shelter.

 “I’m still trying to get my kids back but it doesn’t help that I don’t have a safe place for us,” she said.